girirajvyas/101-series/AWS.md

 # Manage Billing

-In case you access the billing module from IAM user, you igt get below permissions error
+In case you access the billing module from IAM user, you might get below permissions error
 ```cmd
 You Need Permissions
 You don't have permission to access billing information for this account.
 Contact your AWS administrator if you need help.
 If you are an AWS administrator, you can provide permissions for your users or groups by making sure that (1) this account allows IAM and federated users to access billing information and (2) you have the required IAM permissions.